sctg-development/ai-outlook/README.md

 1. Access to your company's Microsoft 365 admin console
 2. A Groq AI developer API key (obtain one from [Groq's developer portal](https://console.groq.com))
+3. For SambaNova AI, obtain an API key from [SambaNova's developer portal](https://console.sambanova.ai) you also need a proxy for bypassing the lack of CORS headers in the sambanova API.
+You can use our [AI-Proxy-Cloudflare](https://github.com/sctg-development/ai-proxy-cloudflare) for this purpose.

 ## Installation